nubenetes/awesome-kubernetes/docs/git.md

 * [freecodecamp.org: Git and GitHub Tutorial – Version Control for Beginners 🌟](https://www.freecodecamp.org/news/git-and-github-for-beginners)
 * [github/hub 🌟](https://github.com/github/hub) A command-line tool that makes git easier to use with GitHub.
 * [cloudsavvyit.com: How To Properly Fork a Github Repository](https://www.cloudsavvyit.com/14640/how-to-properly-fork-a-github-repository)
+* [==dev.to: New GitHub Rules Guide [git push -u origin main]==](https://dev.to/bekbrace/new-rules-in-github-git-push-u-origin-main-2k82) This post explains very quickly how to push your code to your GitHub repository following the new rules imposed by GitHub.

 ### GitHub Actions
 - [github.blog: Testing cloud apps with GitHub Actions and cloud-native open source tools](https://github.blog/2020-10-09-devops-cloud-testing/)